EmergentMind/nix-config/docs/addnewhost.md

 24. Commit and push the changes to `nix-secrets` so they will be retrieved when the flake is built on the new host.

 25. Before we build the flake and home-manager confgs on the new host, we need to ensure that it can access the private `nix-secrets` repo.
-From a system with the required priv/pub key set, cp the keys to the newhost:
+From a system with the required priv/pub key-pair, cp the keys to the newhost:

     ```bash
     $ scp ~/.ssh/key_name* user@0.0.0.0:.ssh/